Unleashing the modern IT workforce: an antifragile model that supports community needs

 UTO’s focused scopes represent strategic focus areas, led by teams and individual contributors, that both leverage and advance UTO’s core capabilities.

-• Creative and Communications has partnered with the Digital Trust Initiative to host ASU’s Digital Trust Summit, taking place virtually from June 15-17.
-Participants will learn about the latest digital trust work and conceptualize the future of this field and its impact on education and the workforce.
-Register today!
+Creative and Communications has partnered with the Digital Trust Initiative to host ASU’s Digital Trust Summit, taking place virtually from June 15 to 17.
+Participants will learn about the latest developments in digital trust and conceptualize the future of this field, as well as its impact on education and the workforce.

 What’s next?
 We iterate and continue to share